Skip to main content

 Challenge Rules and Account Sizes

 FundedNext offers five distinct challenge models.
-Each model targets a different trader profile, and the variety is the firm’s strongest structural advantage over single-model competitors.
+Each model targets a different trader profile, and the variety is the firm’s strongest real advantage over single-model competitors.

 Evaluation 2-Step (the original):